Publication Ethics of the Journal of Crop and Weed

 Disclosure and conflicts of interest

-Chief Editor/Editors and editorial members/staff should refrain themselves from any use of unpublished information in a submitted manuscript for their own research purposes or any body else without the written consent from the authors.
+Chief Editor/Editors and editorial members/staff should refrain themselves from any use of unpublished information in a submitted manuscript for their own research purposes or anybody else without the written consent from the authors.
 Chief Editor/Editors and editorial board members should not use privileged information or ideas obtained as a result of handling the manuscript for their personal advantage.
 Editors will refrain themselves from the decision making process with respect to any manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships/connections with any of the authors, companies or institutions connected to the papers.
-In the event of possibility of such cases the task should be handled by the another member of the editorial board as would be decided by the Chief Editor / Editorial Board.
+In the event of possibility of such cases the task should be handled by another member of the editorial board as would be decided by the Chief Editor / Editorial Board.

 The editorial board should ensure that all submitted manuscripts should undergo double-blind peer-review system by the expert in the respective field.
 The Chief Editor (may be in consultation with Editors) takes the responsible for deciding the manuscripts submitted to the journal to be published, based on the importance, originality, validation of the work, the reviewers’ comments, conflict of interest status, copyright infringement and plagiarism.